List of Downton Abbey characters: Isobel Crawley

 Isobel Grey (formerly Crawley, née Turnbull), Lady Merton (played by Penelope Wilton) is Matthew's widowed mother.
 A recurring theme during the first two series is the clash between Isobel's more modern and liberal values with the traditionalist ideas of Lord Grantham and his family.
 Isobel, a former nurse, constantly takes up new charitable causes, helping run the convalescent home at Downton during the First World War and later rehabilitating refugees and prostitutes, though her sense of moral imperative often irritates others, with Violet sarcastically referring to her as "a trumpeter on the peak of moral highground".
 She lives in the Crawley House of Downton, an estate owned by the Earldom that had not been used since the death of Violet's mother-in-law, with her cook (and formerly a butler) and is appointed the almoner of the Downton cottage hospital.
 She maintained a quarrelsome rivalry with Violet but this eventually developed into a genuine friendship, especially after Isobel is grief-stricken by Matthew's unexpected death and Violet's brief illness.
 Isobel later receives a marriage proposal from Lord Merton, and despite a health scare and his sons' attempts to prevent the marriage, Isobel decides to marry him in the final series.

 In the second film, Isobel is a constant companion to the dying Violet, who confesses her feelings for the Marquis de Montmirail to her.
-In the third film, Isobel gets into a furious argument with the conservative Sir Hector Moreland over the presence of the divorcee Mary at the annual county fair, which she wins, thereby aiding to rehabilitate Mary's image among the locals.
+At the conclusion of their long love–hate relationship, Violet stated that Isobel was the only other person in her life apart from her own mother, whose opinions Violet could trust to be always morally right.
+In the third film, Isobel gets into a furious argument with the conservative Sir Hector Moreland (played by Simon Russell Beale) over the presence of the divorcee Mary at the annual county fair, which she wins, thereby aiding to rehabilitate Mary's image among the locals.